DevOps-Promo/promotions/README.md

 Nose is configured to automatically include the flags `--rednose --with-spec --spec-color --with-coverage` so that red-green-refactor is meaningful.
 If you are in a command shell that supports colors, passing tests will be green while failing tests will be red.

+---
-This repository is part of the NYU class **CSCI-GA.2810-001: DevOps and Agile Methodologies** taught by John Rofrano, Adjunct Instructor, NYU Curant Institute, Graduate Division, Computer Science.
+<sub> This repository is part of the NYU class **CSCI-GA.2810-001: DevOps and Agile Methodologies** taught by John Rofrano, Adjunct Instructor, NYU Curant Institute, Graduate Division, Computer Science.</sub>